livyanatasha/RetroGameHackathon/README.md

 2. You have two chances to get there !
 Don't let all the bunnies die :(

 _ps. our time zone is (GMT +8)_

+Created by : Livya Natasha Riany and Callista Low Li Yin (University of Melbourne)